We love to talk about our trips! (541) 450-9855

 Bhutan is a small mountain kingdom nestled in the Himalayan Mountains between India and China.
 Each November we organize a few small groups tours to explore its monasteries (lhakhang), fortresses (dzongs) and rivers (chhu).

-The flights from Bangkok, Thailand to Paro, Bhutan are in the morning of the 3rd day and we typically land in Bhutan mid-morning.
-On the 11th day we fly from Paro, Bhutan back to Bangkok, Thailand.
 The return flight times vary each year and typically arrive in Bangkok around 5 PM.
 We suggest you plan your flight home (or to your next destination) for the following day in case flights out of Paro are delayed.

 Where do we meet?

-We have an optional pre-trip meeting in Bangkok the night before we fly to Paro.
+We usually have an optional pre-trip meeting in Bangkok the night before we fly to Paro.
 If you can’t make that meeting then we’ll meet you when you arrive at the Paro, Bhutan airport.

 Can we fly from another country/city?